tgirke/GEN242/content/en/tutorials/spchipseq/spchipseq.md

 this analysis the corresponding FASTQ files need to be downloaded following the instructions [here](https://girke.bioinformatics.ucr.edu/GEN242/assignments/projects/project_data/).
 For learning purposes one can use the toy data and ChIP-Seq `Rmd` instance from the `systemPipeRdata` package.
-This template can be conveniently obtained by running `genWorkenvir(workflow='chipseq')`.
-The FASTQ data used for this toy instance are the same as for the RNA-Seq workflow, but the analysis code in the Rmd file is almost identical with the ChIP-Seq workflow below.
+This template can be conveniently obtained by running `genWorkenvir(workflow='chipseq')` (see below).
+The FASTQ data used for this toy instance are the same as for the RNA-Seq workflow, but the analysis code in the `Rmd` file is almost identical to the ChIP-Seq workflow below.

-Users want to extend this section to provide all background information relevant for this ChIP-Seq project.
+In a real analysis report users want to extend this section to provide all background information relevant for their ChIP-Seq project.

 ### Experimental design